theweiweiway/flutter_dddbaf/README.md

 ## TODO

 1. Create a firebase project and add the correspnoding google .plist and .json files for iOS and android respectively
+2. Change the app title in main.dart to whatever your app is named

 ## Setup